Do you have a cap on any products?

 Yes, Waitrose shops are open as usual.
 However, we have put in place some additional measures to help our shops meet the needs of our customers, particularly the elderly and vulnerable, at this time.

-On Mondays, Wednesdays and Fridays the first opening hour in our supermarkets will be dedicated to our elderly and vulnerable shoppers.
+On Mondays, Wednesdays and Fridays the first opening hour in our supermarkets will be prioritised for our elderly and vulnerable shoppers.
 In addition, to help us keep our shelves stocked and our Partners and customers safe, some shops may have slightly different opening hours than normal.
 This will vary in different parts of the country, from shop to shop.

 What social distancing measures are you putting into your shops for your customers and Partners?

-We are introducing a number of measures to help protect both our customers and our Partners.
+We have a number of measures to help protect both our customers and our Partners.

-Dedicated marshals per store to help manage queues, reminding customers of the two-metre social distancing rule.
+Dedicated marshals per store to help manage queues, reminding customers to keep a safe distance.

-Introducing floor signage in all shops to ensure customers keep two metres apart when queuing at checkouts and at welcome desks.
+Introduced floor signage in all shops to ensure customers keep a safe distance apart when queuing at checkouts and at welcome desks.

 Hand sanitiser stations at the entrances of all Waitrose shops.